NTRLab/MediaSpeech/README.md

 Take down: We will comply to legitimate requests by removing the affected sources from the corpus.

 # Commercial requests
-Commercial requests related to larger datasets and other languages, as well as production quality ASR models, should be sent to into@ntr.ai
+Commercial requests related to larger datasets and other languages, as well as production quality ASR models, should be sent to info@ntr.ai

 The data is available at the link: https://drive.google.com/drive/folders/18ouZuEaBSLLXZ9t5iv5J11QGFOGTTWde?usp=sharing